javaframework92/tutorial-app/public/tutorials/html/introduction.md

 - The ```<h1>``` element defines a large heading
 - The ```<p>``` element defines a paragraph

----

 ### How HTML Works?
-1. You write HTML code
+1. You write HTML to define the structure, content, and behavior of your webpage.
+2. Save the file with **.html** extention.
+3. A web browser requests the HTML file from a web server.
-2. Browser reads your HTML - The browser reads your HTML from top to bottom.
+4. Browser reads your HTML - The browser reads your HTML from top to bottom.
-It doesn't "run" the code like JavaScript - it just interprets and renders it as structured content.
-3. Each tag defines a type of content
+5. Each tag defines a type of content.
+6. The browser's HTML parser interprets the HTML and builds the DOM.
+7. The browser's rendering engine uses the DOM to draw the webpage on your screen.
-## How the Browser Renders HTML:
+## How the rowser Renders HTML:
-1. Let's say you type a URL like https://example.com:
+1. Let's say you type a URL like https://example.com
-2. Request is sent to the server
+2. Request is sent to the server.
-3. Server responds with the HTML file
+3. Server responds with the HTML file.
-4. Browser reads the HTML
+4. Browser reads the HTML.
-5. Browser displays the structure:
+5. Browser displays the structure.
-6. Loads text, links, and images
+6. Loads text, links, and images.
-7. Starts fetching CSS and JS if mentioned
+7. Starts fetching CSS and JS if mentioned.
-8. Browser builds the Document Object Model (DOM) - a tree-like structure of your HTML elements The DOM is what JavaScript can interact with
+8. Browser builds the Document Object Model (DOM) - a tree-like structure of your HTML elements The DOM is what JavaScript can interact with.

----

 ### History of HTML
 - ##### 1991 – HTML 1.0